Sobhangh/IDP-Z3/README.md

 The Web IDE is at http://127.0.0.1:5000/IDE
-To use the CLI run the command: poetry run python3 idp-engine.py path/to/file.idp For more information on the CLI check: https://docs.idp-z3.be/en/stable/IDP-Z3.html#command-line-interface
+To use the CLI run the command: poetry run python3 idp-engine.py path/to/file.idp For more information on the CLI check: https://docs.idp-z3.be/en/stable/IDP-Z3.html#command-line-interface Becuase ProB is used, make sure at least Java 8 is installed.

 # Develop